pivotal-anz/ci-ultimate/UsingConcourse.md

     fly --target "http://ec2-52-91-98-156.compute-1.amazonaws.com:8080" configure save-target aws

-No you can run commands like `fly -t aws ....`.
+Now you can run commands like this `fly -t aws ....`.
 To target locally run `fly -t local ...`.

 ## Using Concourse